ibm-cloud-docs/solution-tutorials/highly-available-and-scalable-web-application.md

    apt-get update
    apt-get -y install nfs-common
    ```
-2. Create a file called `/etc/systemd/system/mnt-www.mount` with the following content, replacing the value of `What` with the **Mount Point** for the file storage (e.g *fsf-lon0601a-fz.adn.networklayer.com:/IBM01SEV12345_100/data01*)
+2. Create a file called using `touch /etc/systemd/system/mnt-www.mount` and edit using `nano /etc/systemd/system/mnt-www.mount` with the following content, replacing the value of `What` with the **Mount Point** for the file storage (e.g *fsf-lon0601a-fz.adn.networklayer.com:/IBM01SEV12345_100/data01*)
    ```
    [Unit]
    Description = Mount for Container Storage